ION Group, a financial software firm, is reportedly beginning to bring clients back online after being hit by a ransomware attack late last week.

 - Backup your files.
 Backups have saved a lot of organizations after a ransomware attack—provided they work.
 When you make a plan, ensure you also have provisions for backup testing.

 - Get an EDR solution.
 Malwarebytes Endpoint Detection and Response offers built-in ransomware protection, 72-hour ransomware rollback, and zero-day ransomware protection.
-In fact, we guarantee our Endpoint Detection and Response will stop a ransomware infection on your deployed systems, or we’ll refund your annual subscription fee.
-Try it here.

 - Learn more.
 If you want to read more about protecting your business from ransomware, take a look at our Ransomware Emergency Kit.